kaanersoy/did-i-see/readme.md

 # did-i-see

-A hook for when see elements in viewport of browser.
+A lightweight function that executes callback when we see DOM elements.

 Build with [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).